Amy Schumer Photobombed a Couple's Engagement Shoot and the Results Are Priceless

 "It feels f--king good!"
 Amy shared on the SiriusXM show You Up with Nikki Glaser when discussing life as a bride.
 "I'm a wife as hell.
 But it's still like, a novelty.
 Somebody went to sit next to [Chris] and he's like, ‘My wife is sitting here,' and then I got back and he was excited to tell me that he said that.
 I just have been really overusing it to a degree that's insane.
 Like, when it's completely uncalled for."

-During this past weekend's photo shoot, Amy was able to drop some words of advice for the bride and groom-to-be.
+During this past weekend's photo shoot, Amy was able to drop some words of wisdom for the bride and groom-to-be.

-"She told us marriage was awesome and wished us all the best," Jillian recalled to Buzzfeed.
-"They were going for a walk and were so incredibly sweet."
+"She congratulated us and told us that marriage is awesome and we're going to love it," Jillian shared with us.
+"From what I've seen, she has an amazing marriage so that was so nice to hear!"

 The Complete History of Leah Remini and Jada Pinkett Smith's Public Feud—and Why It May Finally Be Over